 Create an SSH key

 You can create an SSH key in RStudio or JupyterLab.
-We recommend that you use RStudio.
+You will need an SSH key for each tool that you use.

 To create an SSH key in RStudio, follow the steps below: